couzic/lenrix/README.md

 `lenrix` is a `redux` store wrapper that :
  - Dramatically reduces boilerplate
  - Eliminates the need for thunky middleware and selector libraries
- - Makes no compromise on type safety
+ - Makes no compromise on type-safety
  - Embraces reactive programming
  - Prevents unnecessary re-rendering